techacharya/Cources/linux/theory/core-concept/file-types.md

   - Creating an additional hard link to a file means pointing to the exact same data as the old filename.
 This means that the two filenames, even though they are different, point to identical data.
   - Files that are hard-linked together share the same **` inode `** number.
   - Only be created for regular files not for directories and special files.
-  - Hard link cannot span over multiple filesystems.
+  - Hard link cannot span over multiple filesystems. <br>
 To create hard link execute the below command:

 ${\color{orange}Syntax:}$